codingMustache/codingMustache/README.md

 ## Joke of the Day

-How does a penguin build it’s house?
-Igloos it together.
+Why do pirates not know the alphabet?
+They always get stuck at "C".

 ## Daily Trivia

-What does &quot;LCD&quot; stand for?
+What does GHz stand for?
- 1. Last Common Difference
+ 1. Gigahotz
- 2. Liquid Crystal Display
+ 2. Gigahetz
- 3. Language Control Design
+ 3. Gigahatz
- 4. Long Continuous Design
+ 4. Gigahertz

 <details>
   <summary>Answer</summary>
-  Liquid Crystal Display
+  Gigahertz
 </details>